A Prompt-Engineered Large Language Model, Deep Learning Workflow for Materials Classification: Application: metallic glass classification

-DL models are often considered to lack algorithmic transparency~\cite{chakraborty2017interpretability}.
-Language models such as BERT typically have hundreds of millions of parameters~\cite{devlin2018bert}, making it challenging to provide detailed explanations of the model at the algorithmic level.
-Here, we utilized the local interpretable model agnostic interpretations (LIME)~\cite{ribeiro2016should} method to analyze from an input-output perspective.
-We selected text data of alloy compositions Cu$_{55}$Zr$_{42.5}$Ga$_{2.5}$ (classified as BMG), Ag$_{20}$Al$_{25}$La$_{55}$ (classified as ribbon), and Al$_{40}$Mn$_{25}$Si$_{35}$ (classified as NR) as three examples.
-Fig.~\ref{fig6}a and Supplementary Fig.~S7 illustrate that alloy composition is the primary contributing factor to these classification results, consistent with the classical Inoue rule~\cite{inoue2000stabilization} and high-throughput experiment results~\cite{ren2018accelerated}.
-According to Inoue's rule, components of an alloy introduce varying atomic size differences, altering the internal dense random packing structure.
-Moreover, the model has extracted some elemental property information.
-For example, ``Melting'' refers to the melting point, which is one of the critical criteria for determining the formation of MGs~\cite{johnson2016quantifying}.
-Additionally, ``745'' is the ionization energy of copper, which could affect the interatomic forces within the alloy and thereby influence MG formation.
-Furthermore, ``2477'' represents the boiling point of gallium, and the polymer-like thermoplastic behavior observed in MGs is thought to be related to boiling points~\cite{wang2009bulk}, also connected to the formation of functional MGs.
-These findings indicate that our text classification model can perform self-instruct learning and automatically extract features from a given text.
-Building on this foundation, in contrast to traditional ML models that rely on manually designed features as input, our text-based workflow enables models to accept raw text as input.
-This flexibility allows for rapid transfer and recycling of pre-trained model parameters between different materials classification tasks.
-We also visualized the attention scores within the classification model and the model extracts features based on three distinct patterns (Fig.~\ref{fig6}b).
+These findings suggest that our text classification approach can be used to automatically extract features from the textual input.
+Building on this foundation, in contrast to traditional ML models that rely upon manually designed features as input, our text-based workflow enables models to accept any raw text as input.
+This flexibility allows for rapidly transferring and recycling pre-trained model parameters between different materials classification tasks.
+We also visualized the attention scores within the classification model, and the model extracts features based on three distinct patterns (Fig.~\ref{fig6}(b)).
+An attention score tells the importance of the contribution of each ``neuron'' strength in this 12-layer deep neural net.
 This process ensures that after 12 layers of training, the output [CLS] (classify) token possesses sufficient information for classification.
-Since we use the value of the [CLS] token from the final layer to make judgments in the classification layer, Fig.~\ref{fig6}c visualizes the emphasis placed on different sections of the text.
-The results suggest that the composition and alloy layers have garnered significant attention.
-A possible explanation is that key tokens within these two layers have captured essential features from the input text.
+Since we use the value of the [CLS] token from the final layer to make judgments in the classification layer, Fig.~\ref{fig6}(c) visualizes the importance of different sections of the input text.
+The results suggest that the composition and alloy layers have garnered significant attention (compared with the element layer - element information is implicitly contained in the other two layers).
+A possible explanation is that key tokens within these two layers have captured the essential features from the input text.
 Consequently, the [CLS] token can achieve accurate classification results by focusing on those specific token positions.
-These findings demonstrate that the classification MgBERT model, generated by our general workflow, has the abilities of dynamic feature extraction, modeling inter-word relationships, hierarchical representation learning, and bidirectional context understanding, which may be potential indications for good classification performance.
+These findings demonstrate that the classification MgBERT model, generated by our general workflow, has the abilities of dynamic feature extraction, modeling inter-word relationships, hierarchical representation learning, and bidirectional context understanding, which are indicators of good classification performance.